Bank of England tells lenders to brace for economic storm | Business

 - United Kingdom

+"The global economic outlook has deteriorated markedly.
+Global financial conditions as a whole have tightened significantly," Bank of England Governor Andrew Bailey told a news conference after the BoE published its half-yearly Financial Stability Report (FSR).
 Developments around the war in Ukraine would also be key, the BoE added.
-International forecasters like the IMF and OECD say Britain is more susceptible to recession and persistently high inflation than other Western countries, all of whom are grappling with global energy and commodity market shocks.

-British banks were well-placed to weather even a severe economic downturn, the BoE said, although it said their capital ratios - while still strong - were expected to decline slightly in the coming quarters.
-Members of the Financial Policy Committee (FPC) confirmed that the BoE will double the counter-cyclical capital buffer (CCyB) rate to 2% July next year, and said it could vary the rate in either direction depending on how the global economy pans out.
+British banks were well-placed to weather even a severe economic downturn, the central bank said, although it said their capital ratios - while still strong - were expected to decline slightly in the coming quarters.
+Members of the Financial Policy Committee confirmed that the BoE will double the counter-cyclical capital buffer rate to 2% of risk-weighted assets in July next year, and said it could vary the rate in either direction depending on how the global economy pans out.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)